OSC/ood-documentation/source/tutorials/tutorials-interactive-apps/add-rstudio/copy-app.rst

      https://ondemand.my_center.edu/

-   You should now see a *Develop* dropdown menu option in the top right of the dashboard.
+   You should now see a *Develop* drop-down menu option in the top right of the dashboard.

 #.
-Open up the *Develop* menu dropdown and click the link *My Sandbox Apps
+Open up the *Develop* menu drop-down and click the link *My Sandbox Apps
    (Development)*.

 #.
 You will navigate to a page that lists all of your sandbox apps (all the